Compare the solutions

 Azure App Service

 Azure App Service is a platform as a service (PaaS) solution provided by Azure.
-It offers an easy-to-use service for running Java web applications, with automatic OS and Java Virtual Machine (JVM) updates and patches, as well as autoscaling or monitoring.
+It offers an easy-to-use service for running Java Web applications with automatic OS and Java Virtual Machine (JVM) updates and patches, as well as autoscaling or monitoring.

-App Service can run any executable JAR file, such as the files provided by Spring Boot, and it can deploy any WAR application on top of popular application servers such as Apache Tomcat or Red Hat JBoss.
+It can also deploy any WAR application on top of popular application servers such as Apache Tomcat or Red Hat JBoss.
+This makes it the best solution for running Jakarta EE applications on Azure.

 Azure Functions